amir-cardiolab/valve-growth/README.md

 	$ cd code

 4- Files and folders:
-	The solver has a folder named code, which includes six python codes and the geometry of our problem.
+	The solver has a folder named code, which includes six python codes:
 All of the codes are implemented in Python and the main executable code name is main_loop.py.
 To run the solver, you need to preset the assumptions: